 The Stafford Act authorizes a multitude of Federal agency actions in response to a major disaster or emergency, such as the following:

 The President may also declare a National Emergency under the National Emergencies Act, specifying which statutory authorities available for use in an emergency will be exercised.

-When the President declares a major disaster or an emergency and the HHS Secretary declares a public health emergency, the Secretary is authorized to take certain actions in addition to her regular authorities.
-For example, under section 1135 of the Social Security Act, she may temporarily waive certain Medicare, Medicaid, and Children’s Health Insurance Program (CHIP) requirements to ensure that sufficient health care items and services are available to meet the needs of individuals enrolled in Social Security Act programs in the emergency area and time periods.
+When the President declares a major disaster or an emergency and the HHS Secretary declares a public health emergency, the Secretary is authorized to take certain actions in addition to his regular authorities.
+For example, under section 1135 of the Social Security Act, he may temporarily waive certain Medicare, Medicaid, and Children’s Health Insurance Program (CHIP) requirements to ensure that sufficient health care items and services are available to meet the needs of individuals enrolled in Social Security Act programs in the emergency area and time periods.
 Examples of these 1135 waivers or modifications include:

 These waivers under section 1135 of the Social Security Act typically end with the termination of the emergency period, or 60 days from the date the waiver or modification is first published unless the Secretary of HHS extends the waiver by notice for additional periods of up to 60 days.
-Waivers for EMTALA (for emergencies that do not involve a pandemic disease) and HIPAA requirements are limited to a 72 hour period beginning upon implementation of a hospital disaster protocol.
+Waivers for EMTALA (for emergencies that do not involve a pandemic disease) and HIPAA requirements are limited to a 72-hour period beginning upon implementation of a hospital disaster protocol.
 Waiver of EMTALA requirements for emergencies that involve a pandemic disease last until the termination of the pandemic related emergency.
-The waiver for licensure applies only to Federal requirements and does not automatically apply to State requirements for licensure or conditions of participation.
+The waiver for licensure applies only to federal requirements and does not automatically apply to state requirements for licensure or conditions of participation.

 * The HHS Secretary has other authorities that may permit him to take similar actions even in absence of a public health emergency declaration.